chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 - **Flow**: `inline` elements flow from one line to the next, which lets you place `inline`  elements side by side with other `inline` or `inline-block` elements.
   - The main idea is that the left/right factors affect the **flow**, while the top and bottom do not.

-- padding, margins & borders impact on flow
+- padding, margins & borders impact on flow of content within a container
-  - For `inline` elements, if descendant element's padding, border, or margin is bigger than the container's width, then it will simply overlap with the container's content area, rather than the `inline` element going to a new line like `inline-block` elements would.
+  - **Left and right overlap with container**: For `inline` elements, if contained element's left or right padding or border is wider than the container's width, then it will simply overlap with the container's content area, rather than the `inline` element going to a new line like `inline-block` elements would.
-  - **Overlap**: The top & bottom padding and borders may extend beyond the boundaries of the `inline` element's content area.
+  - **top & bottom overlap with container**: The top & bottom padding and borders may extend beyond the boundaries of the `inline` element's content area.
 This means that if there is content above or below the `inline` element, it will overlap with the top or bottom border / padding  of that `inline` element.
 This behavior should be avoided.
+  - **Margin causes adjacent `inline`** elements to overlap: If the margin is too big, inline elements would be pushed apart from each other, which may cause adjacent inline elements to overlap.

 Demonstration